 - Stir together the coffee and chocolate, then add to the batter and carefully mix to fully combine.
 Pour the batter into the prepared baking sheet and bake for 25 -30 minutes until the edges have started to pull away from the sides and the center is no longer jiggly.
 A toothpick inserted into the center will come out clean.

-- Add the sugar to a medium saucepan over medium heat and continue stirring until melted and turning amber.
-It will start to get wet, will then clump up and crystallize, then will begin to melt and change color.
+- Add the sugar to a medium saucepan over medium heat and spread evenly.
+Stir the sugar every 15-30 seconds.
+It will start to get wet, will then clump up and crystallize as it melts, then fully melt, turning to a deep amber color.

 Caramel Buttercream Frosting